Introduction to Docker Privileged

 fdisk –l

-In the above snapshot, we can see that it has listed all available disks information now and its partitions.
-Here, we are going to concentrate on ‘/dev/sdb’, partition has been already for this disk, and the partition name is ‘/dev/sdb1’.
-If the partition is not created then select that disk and make partition first using the ‘fdisk’ utility and you can do it inside the container as the container is running in privileged mode.
+In the above snapshot, we can see that it has listed all available disk information now and its partitions.
+Here, we are going to concentrate on ‘/dev/sdb’; the partition has been already for this disk, and the partition name is ‘/dev/sdb1’.
+This operation can be performed inside the container while it is running in privileged mode.

 Step 3: Now, create a folder to mount this partition over there: